Publication fees: what are the different ways of covering article processing charges?

 Funding from a research funding body

 At many funding bodies, publication fees are reimbursable or can be accounted for and applied for under equipment and resources in the corresponding budget.
 Such funding is normally subject to certain terms and conditions, however.
 We recommend clarifying this point before submitting a funding application.
-The Sherpa Juliet database can be a useful starting point to determine the conditions under which publication fees are reimbursed.
+The Open Policy Finder database can be a useful starting point to determine the conditions under which publication fees are reimbursed.

 See also